How to write a research proposal

 Your research proposal will be used to assess the quality and originality of your ideas, whether you are able to think critically and whether you have a grasp of the relevant literature.
 It also gives us important information about the perspectives you intend to take on your research area, and how you fit into the department's research profile overall.
 This is helpful when assigning a supervisor.

 You will not be forced to follow the proposal exactly once you have started to study.
-It is normal for students to refine their original proposal, in light of detailed literature review, further consideration of research approaches and comments received from the supervisors (and other academic staff).
+It is normal for students to refine their original proposal, in light of detailed literature review, further consideration of research approaches and comments received from your supervisors (and other academic staff).

 Pitfalls to avoid